 Such grace-based spiritual freedom is the best antidote to Jihadist exploitation and oppression.
 Existential freedom fully supports all people's right to choose their religion and values – and also to choose to change their religion and values.
 This is why the Gospel is transmitted by witness, not by warfare.

 The Supreme Court was right to allow corporations to be exempt from the mandate to pay for abortion pills or contraception when their leaders have established religious reasons against them.
 Moral issues can stand as questions for the liberty of conscience – whether individual conscience or corporate conscience.

 Yesterday we examined the wholeness of the Gospel that fully integrates the saving Gospel and the social Gospel.
 The Gospel is one, a unified whole like a precious two-sided coin.

 What's truly tragic in an ironic way is that many of our divisions make no sense at all!
 For example, are you an American passionate about the health and safety of all babies being nurtured in the womb?
 If so, you are most likely against abortion-on-demand, and you are drawn to supporting the Republicans.
 However, are you passionate about the healthy environment of all people once they are born?
 If so, you are now likely drawn to supporting the Democrats and their programs for protecting and improving the environment.

-The Bible text itself – especially in John 20:11-18 – suggests four reasons for her failure in recognizing the living Jesus, even though Jesus is standing right in front of her and speaking with her, and even though she is thinking only about Jesus a..
+The Bible text itself – especially in John 20:11-18 – suggests four reasons for her failure in recognizing the living Jesus, even though Jesus is standing right in front of her and speaking with her, and even though she is thinking only about Jesus at the time.